-The Business Visitor visa sits within the UK's wide visitor visa framework.
-The Business visitor visa is designed to allow both EU and non-EU nationals to come to the UK for no more than 6 months and undertake specific business activities (which includes attending meetings, training, negotiating or signing contracts) however they are not allowed to undertake work/unpaid work and cannot be paid by a UK source.
+The Business Visitor visa sits within the UK's wider Visitor visa framework.
+The Business Visitor visa is designed to allow both EU and non-EU nationals to come to the UK for no more than 6 months and undertake specific business activities (which includes attending meetings, training, negotiating or signing contracts) however they are not allowed to undertake work/unpaid work and cannot be paid by a UK source.

 The UK's visitor rules provide for a wide range of business activities to be performed in the UK.
-Individuals entering the UK on a business visitor visa must ensure the activities they perform fit within the strict criteria otherwise their visa may be refused or entry denied at the border.
+Individuals entering the UK on a Business Bisitor visa must ensure the activities they perform fall within the strict criteria otherwise their visa may be refused or entry denied at the border.

 Nationals of non-visa countries do not require a visa prior to travel and can request permission upon arrival to the UK.
-Specifically, nationals of Australia, Canada, Japan, New Zealand, Singapore, South Korea, the United States of America, EEA states and Switzerland can pass through the ePassport gates when entering the UK.
+Specifically, nationals of an EU country, Australia, Canada, Iceland, Japan, Lichtenstein New Zealand, Norway, Singapore, South Korea, Switzerland, and the can pass through the ePassport gates when entering the UK.